Quebrada de las Conchas: The Most Beautiful Drive in Salta, Argentina

 The Quebrada de las Conchas – which translates to the Shell’s Ravine or Gorge – is just outside of Cafayate, nearly three hours south of the city of Salta.

-If visiting for the day from Salta, your day tour – like this one – will likely visit a winery or two in Cafayate along with the red earth formations of the quebrada.
+If visiting as a day trip from Salta, your day tour – like this one – will visit a winery or two in Cafayate along with the red earth formations of the quebrada.

-However, I recommend basing yourself in Cafayate for at least a couple couple of days.
+However, I recommend basing yourself in Cafayate for at least a couple couple of days (we always go for 3-4).
 Enjoy the wineries in Cafayate, the beautiful town, and enjoy the proximity to the quebrada.

 Rent a car for a Salta road trip and while in Cafayate, use your freedom to go early in the morning or late in the evening for the best light, best temperatures, and fewer people because group tours from the city of Salta tend to arrive later in the morning.